noname0443/GoSoft/README.md

 ### Guest
 This role describes the capabilities of a user who is not registered and can perform the simplest actions:
-• View assortment
+- View assortment
-• View comments
+- View comments
-• Registration/authorization
+- Registration/authorization

 ![image](https://github.com/noname0443/GoSoft/blob/master/git/Guest%20Business%20Process%20Diagram.jpg)

 ### Customer
 This role describes the capabilities of the user who registered.
-He can perform the same actions as the guest, but his wider possibilities:
+He can perform the same actions as the guest, but his wider possibilities
-• View assortment
+- View assortment
-• View comments
+- View comments
-• Profile view
+- Profile view
-• Add a comment
+- Add a comment
-• Add item to cart
+- Add item to cart
-• View Cart
+- View Cart
-• Remove item from cart
+- Remove item from cart
-• Buy items from the cart
+- Buy items from the cart
-• View purchased items
+- View purchased items
-• Download purchased products
+- Download purchased products

 ![image](https://github.com/noname0443/GoSoft/blob/master/git/Customer%20Business%20Process%20Diagram.jpg)

 ### Administrator
 This role describes the capabilities of an administrator.
 The role is required for filling the store with new products.
 Its features include the possibilities of previous roles, but they are added:
-• Adding a product to the store
+- Adding a product to the store
-• Removing a product
+- Removing a product
-• Product information update
+- Product information update

 ![image](https://github.com/noname0443/GoSoft/blob/master/git/Administrator%20Business%20Process%20Diagram.jpg)

 ## Database
 The basis for storing information is a PostgreSQL relational database.

 ![image](https://github.com/noname0443/GoSoft/blob/master/git/Database%20Entity%20Relationship%20Diagram.jpg)

 Users:
-• UserID – serial number of the registered user
+- UserID – serial number of the registered user
-• Email - unique email address
+- Email - unique email address
-• Name – username
+- Name – username
-• Surname – user's last name
+- Surname – user's last name
-• Password - password in SHA1 hashed form
+- Password - password in SHA1 hashed form
-• Gender - user's gender
+- Gender - user's gender
-• Token – session token that is used for authorized action
+- Token – session token that is used for authorized action
-• TokenDate – time of token creation, after 72 hours it will automatically becomes unusable and the user must re-enter your details.
+- TokenDate – time of token creation, after 72 hours it will automatically becomes unusable and the user must re-enter your details.
-• RegistrationDate - registration date.
+- RegistrationDate - registration date.
-• Role - user role, can be "customer" or "admin".
+- Role - user role, can be "customer" or "admin".

 Store:
-• ProductID - serial number of the product
+- ProductID - serial number of the product
-• Name - product name
+- Name - product name
-• Desciption – product description (May contain Russian letters, but cannot contain line breaks)
+- Desciption – product description (May contain Russian letters, but cannot contain line breaks)
-• Photo - path to the photo on the server (should be square NxN)
+- Photo - path to the photo on the server (should be square NxN)
-• File – path to the file on the server, access to which is opened automatically upon purchase of the product and is valid until the subscription will not expire.
+- File – path to the file on the server, access to which is opened automatically upon purchase of the product and is valid until the subscription will not expire.
 It is required, as well as a photo, to upload to the server before product creation.
-• Price - the price in USD that the buyer must pay for the unit.
+- Price - the price in USD that the buyer must pay for the unit.
 SubscriptionType.
 In other words, if the user subscribes to month (SubscriptionType = month), then the price is multiplied by the quantity months.
-• SubscriptionType - subscription type: month, year.
+- SubscriptionType - subscription type: month, year.
-• Company - the name of the manufacturing company.
+- Company - the name of the manufacturing company.

 Cart:
-• UserID – serial number of the user-owner of the cart
+- UserID – serial number of the user-owner of the cart
-• ProductID - serial number of the ordered product
+- ProductID - serial number of the ordered product
-• Count – quantity of the ordered product.
+- Count – quantity of the ordered product.
 Cannot be <= 0 otherwise
 this order is automatically deleted.

 Categories:
-• ProductID - serial number of the product
+- ProductID - serial number of the product
-• Category - the name of the category to which the product belongs.
+- Category - the name of the category to which the product belongs.

 Purchase:
-• UserID – serial number of the user who bought/ordered product.
+- UserID – serial number of the user who bought/ordered product.
-• DateTime – order/purchase time.
+- DateTime – order/purchase time.
-• ProductID - the serial number of the purchased product.
+- ProductID - the serial number of the purchased product.
-• Price - price per unit of the purchased product.
+- Price - price per unit of the purchased product.
-• OrderID - order number, generated by the paypal service that responds for creating and paying orders.
+- OrderID - order number, generated by the paypal service that responds for creating and paying orders.
-• Paid - order payment indicator
+- Paid - order payment indicator
-• Count - the number of SubscriptionType units during which work subscription.
+- Count - the number of SubscriptionType units during which work subscription.
-• SubscriptionType - subscription type: month, year.
+- SubscriptionType - subscription type: month, year.

 Comment:
-• CommentID – serial number of the comment
+- CommentID – serial number of the comment
-• Date - time when the comment was sent
+- Date - time when the comment was sent
-• UserID – serial number of the user who sent the comment
+- UserID – serial number of the user who sent the comment
-• ProductID – serial number of the product to which the a comment
+- ProductID – serial number of the product to which the a comment
-• Content - the content of the comment
+- Content - the content of the comment
 Trigger on the scheme is engaged in cleaning the database from records in Cart, the quantity value of which is less than or equal to zero.